Estimating linear response statistics using orthogonal polynomials: An RKHS formulation: Introduction

 \item In Section~\ref{sec:KELR}, we introduce the kernel embedding approximation to the linear response statistics.
 To simplify the discussion and provide a concrete error bound, we only present results based on the Mehler kernel.
 The same overall conclusion holds with different constants in error bound and different weighted $L^2$-space, if the same technique is applied on the Hille-Hardy kernel.
 Based on the RKHS induced by the Mehler kernel, we consider the kernel embedding estimates of the target equilibrium distribution function of an ergodic It\^o diffusion.
 Consequently, we define the kernel embedding linear response operator as the FDT response operator associated with the kernel embedding density estimate.
 We discuss to which extent the well-posedness of the estimator can be conceived, excluding the data points that admit negative-value density estimates.
 Then, we summarize the consistency of the proposed estimator in the limit of $M\to\infty$ in Proposition~\ref{prop:consis}.
 Using the regularity of the functions in RKHS induced by the Mehler kernel, we specify sufficient conditions for the external forces to admit a well-defined FDT response operator for the class of target function in the RKHS (see Remark~\ref{rem:cond_forcing}). { We also provide a simple criterion for choosing the parameter $M$ and other parameters for a well-defined estimator that avoids negative values density estimates.
 In Proposition~\ref{prop:mixing}, we provide an error bound for the Monte-Carlo approximation under non-i.i.d data and discuss the implication of this result.}

 \item In Section~\ref{sec:num}, we numerically examine the kernel embedding linear response.
 We choose two ergodic SDEs with known analytical equilibrium densities so that our approach can be directly validated.
-We will demonstrate the effectiveness of the Hermite and Laguerre polynomials in approximating densities with symmetric and non-symmetric decaying tails, respectively. { Compare to the linear response estimator obtained via the classical KDE, we numerically find that the proposed estimator is not only computationally more efficient, but is also more accurate.}
+We will demonstrate the effectiveness of the Hermite and Laguerre polynomials in approximating densities with symmetric and non-symmetric decaying tails, respectively.
+Compared to the linear response estimator obtained via the classical KDE, we numerically find that the proposed estimator is computationally more efficient and more accurate.

 \item In Section~\ref{sec:sum}, we close this paper with a summary and discussion on open problems and future research plans that stem from this study. \end{itemize}

 Some proofs are reported in the Appendices to improve the readability.